giselaortt/giselaortt.github.io/pages/german.md

 3. <b>Add to anki</b><br>
 > Add the sentence in the target language on the front of an ANKI card with audio, and add the target word in bold. on the back you add the translation to your native language.
 I prefer to use google translations, as they are more reliable.<br>
 4. <b>Practice your Anki every day!</b><br>
+> Between 5 to 20 new words a day, depending on your availability.
+It is important to do all your reviews every day. <b>Remember to set your limit of reviews/day to a high number</b>, If you don't the app will automatically limit you to 50 and the method will not work..
 <br>

-Try to anki between 5 to 20 words a day, depending on your availability. <b>This loop is specially suited for beginners</b>.
+<b>This loop is specially suited for beginners</b>.
 After you pass initial vocabulary you can rely on the content you consume and stop using lists of words.
 <br><br>
 #### Anki tips:
 The easier and more automatic you make it to grasp new sentences the more likely you are to actually stick with the habit.
 How many habits you know are useful but you dont implement on your daily routine?
 I have also many moments when I dont feel like adding a word and end up forgeting it, but ANKI is only as useful as you make it to be.
 So here is a few ways to make it easier: